jt14den/better-research-software/episodes/02-version-control.md

 Now that we know how to rename files in Git, we can use it to make our files and code a bit easier to understand.

-We want to:
+We may want to:

 1. Give our input data file and script more meaningful names.
-For example, we do not need to keep version history in filenames any more as Git will keep track of that for us now so our script can be renamed to `eva_data_analysis.py` and data file to `eva-data.json`.
+For example, we do not need to keep version history in filenames any more as Git will keep track of that for us, so our script can be renamed to `eva_data_analysis.py` and data file to `eva-data.json`.
 2. Choose informative file names for our output data file (e.g. `eva-data.csv`) and plot (`cumulative_eva_graph.png`).

-First we need to update the file names in our script using VS Code:
+Firstly, let's update the file names in our Python script from VS Code:

 ```python
 data_f = open('./eva-data.json', 'r')